openhwgroup/cv32e40p/docs/source/instruction_fetch.rst

 Instruction Fetch
 =================

-The Instruction Fetch (IF) stage of the CV32E40P is able to supply one instruction to the Instruction Decode (ID ) stage per cycle if the external bus interface is able to serve one instruction per cycle.
-In case of executing compressed instructions, on average less than one 32-bit instruction fetch will we needed per instruction in the ID stage.
+The Instruction Fetch (IF) stage of the CV32E40P is able to supply one instruction per cycle to the Instruction Decode (ID ) stage if the external bus interface is able to serve one fetch request per cycle.
+In case of executing compressed instructions, on average less than one 32-bit fetch request will be needed per instruction in the ID stage.

 For optimal performance and timing closure reasons, a prefetcher is used which fetches instructions via the external bus interface from for example an externally connected instruction memory or instruction cache.

+The prefetch buffer performs word-aligned 32-bit prefetches and stores the fetched words in a FIFO with a number of entries depending of a local parameter.
+It is called ``DEPTH`` and can be found in ``cv32e40p_prefetch_buffer.sv`` (default value of 2).
-The prefetch unit performs word-aligned 32-bit prefetches and stores the fetched words in a FIFO with four entries.
-As a result of this (speculative) prefetch, CV32E40P can fetch up to four words outside of the code region and care should therefore be taken that no unwanted read side effects occur for such prefetches outside of the actual code region.
+As a result of this (speculative) prefetch, CV32E40P can fetch up to ``DEPTH`` words outside of the code region and care should therefore be taken that no unwanted read side effects occur for such prefetches outside of the actual code region.